Another Word For THREAT

 incursion

-Noun : An aggressive movement into somewhere; an invasion.
+Noun : An aggressive movement into somewhere; an invasion in the general sense.

 encroaching